stoyan-stoyanov/llmflows/docs/user_guide/LLMs.md

 print(result)

 ```

 ***

 ## Guide

-LLMs are one of the six main abstractions in LLMFlows.
-LLMs classes are wrappers around LLM APIs such as OpenAI's APIs.
+LLMs are one of the main abstractions in LLMFlows.
+LLM classes are wrappers around LLM APIs such as OpenAI's APIs.
-LLMs provide methods to set up and call these APIs, retry calls in case of failures, as well as methods to manage and format the responses.
+They provide methods for setting up and calling these APIs, retrying failed calls, and formatting the responses.

 !!! info

-    All LLM classes can be imported from `llmfwlos.llms`
+    LLM classes can be imported from `llmfwlos.llms`

 ```python
 from llmflows.llms import OpenAI
 ```

-One of the most widely used LLMs is OpenAI's `GPT-3` which is available through their completion API.
-LLMFlows's `OpenAI` class is a wrapper around this API.
+OpenAI's `GPT-3` is one of the commonly used LLMs, and is available through their completion API.
+The LLMFlows' `OpenAI` class is a wrapper around this API.
 It can be configured in the following way:

 ```python